 The American Express Gold card charges a $250 annual fee.
 To offset that fee, the card comes with a good welcome bonus, excellent bonus categories and a couple annual credits that are designed with the foodie in mind.
 If you’ve been eyeing this card, let’s take a look and see if it’s right for you.

-Currently, the welcome bonus for new American Express Gold card members is 35,000 Membership Rewards points.
-To qualify for the bonus, you have to make $4,000 in qualifying purchases within 3 months of opening your account.
-Personally, 35,000 points doesn’t get me too excited.
-Especially when other comparable travel cards have standard welcome bonuses of at least 50,000 points.
-I have also seen targeted offers for this card in the 40,000 to 50,000 point range, so I would definitely keep an eye out for one of those.
+Currently, the welcome bonus for new American Express Gold card members is 60,000 Membership Rewards points.
+To qualify for the bonus, you have to make $4,000 in qualifying purchases within 6 months of opening your account.

-While this isn’t the highest welcome bonus on the market, these points can be quickly redeemed for $350 dollars in free travel.
+If you don’t want to hassle with transfers, the welcome bonus for these points can be quickly redeemed for $600 dollars in free travel.
+Although I would never recommend you do that, it does give you an idea of what these points can be worth.
 If you transfer the points to one of American Express’ 22 transfer partners (see below), you can easily unlock even more value.

 When you make purchases with the AMEX Gold card you’ll earn Membership Rewards points on every qualifying purchase.
 These points are arguably some of the best transferable points currencies out there.
 Fortunately, this card has some great bonus categories so you can earn them quickly if you spend a lot in those categories.